sewenew/redis-protobuf/README.md

 Return an error reply in the following cases:

-- *path* specifies a field, and the field doesn't exist
+- The field specified by *path*, doesn't exist
 - The field is not an array element or a map value.
-- *path* specifies a message type, and the type doesn't match the type of the message saved in *key*.
+- The specifies *type* doesn't match the type of the message saved in *key*.

 #### Time Complexity